Fuel system leaks

 because it is harder to keep positive pressure in the fuel tank when the pilot blows on the priming tube.

 Do you see bubbles in the fuel line going into your carburetor?
-They are most likely vaporized fuel.
-Gasoline formulated for winter use has a lower vapor point (around 110+ degrees F) and if this grade of fuel is used in summertime, it can turn into bubbles inside your fuel lines and carburetor.
+They may be vaporized fuel.
+Gasoline formulated for winter use has a lower vapor point (around 110+ degrees F) and if this grade of fuel is used in summertime, it will quickly turn into bubbles inside your fuel lines and carburetor.
 This condition can cause your engine to stall (a.k.a. "vapor-lock").
 The only solution for this is to fly in cooler weather, use gasoline formulated for the time of year you are flying, or best of all, use aviation gasoline (AVGAS).
 You can also take a liter/quart of cold water and douse the carburetor and fuel tank.
 This will cool things down and help control fuel vaporization.
 See our fuel/oil specifications page for a detailed discussion.

 With the engine at idle, look carefully at all the parts of your fuel system from the carburetor to the fuel tank.
-If you see bubbles appearing in your fuel system at some point, smear a wad of Vaseline over the general area where the bubbles are.
+If you see bubbles appearing in your fuel system at any point, smear some Vaseline over the general area where the bubbles are.
 If you still see bubbles, it is just fuel vapor.
 If the bubbles suddenly stop, you know you have a leak.
 Vaseline that has been stored in your freezer works the best.

-IMPORTANT NOTE: The fuel filter always has what looks like air in it but it is just fuel vapor (OK).
-This will not affect your engine's performance in any way.
+The inline fuel filter may have what looks like air in it but it is just fuel vapor.
+If does not have a continuous stream of vapor bubbles, it is not a problem.